smart-edge-open/ido-specs/doc/flavors.md

 The pre-defined *media-analytics-vca* deployment flavor provisions an optimized system configuration for media analytics workloads leveraging Visual Cloud Accelerator Card – Analytics (VCAC-A) acceleration.
 It also provisions a set of video analytics services based on the [Video Analytics Serving](https://github.com/intel/video-analytics-serving) for analytics pipeline management and execution.

 The following are steps to install this flavor:
-1. Configure the OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+1. Configure the CEEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
-2. Add the VCA hostname in the `[edgenode_vca_group]` group in `inventory/default/inventory.ini` file of the OEK, for example:
+2. Add the VCA host name in the `edgenode_vca_group:` group in `inventory.yml` file of the CEEK, e.g:
+    ```yaml
+    edgenode_vca_group:
+      hosts:
+        vca-node01.openness.org:
+        ansible_host: 172.16.0.1
+        ansible_user: openness
     ```
-    [edgenode_vca_group]
-    silpixa00400194
+    > **NOTE:** The VCA host name should *only* be placed once in the `inventory.yml` file and under the `edgenode_vca_group:` group.

+3. Update the `inventory.yaml` file by setting the deployment flavor as `media-analytics-vca`
+    ```yaml
+    ---
+    all:
+      vars:
+        cluster_name: media_analytics_vca_cluster
+        flavor: media-analytics-vca
+    ...
     ```

-    > **NOTE:** The VCA host name should *only* be placed once in the `inventory/default/inventory.ini` file and under the `[edgenode_vca_group]` group.

-3. Run the OEK deployment script:
+4. Run CEEK deployment script:
     ```shell
-    $ deploy_ne.sh -f media-analytics-vca
+    $ python3 deploy.py
     ```

 > **NOTE:** At the time of writing this document, *Weave Net*\* is the only supported CNI for network edge deployments involving VCAC-A acceleration.
 The `weavenet` CNI is automatically selected by the *media-analytics-vca*.
 > **NOTE:** The flag `force_build_enable` (default true) supports force build VCAC-A system image (VCAD) by default, it is defined in flavors/media-analytics-vca/all.yml.
-By setting the flag as false, OEK will not rebuild the image and re-use the last system image built during deployment.
-If the flag is true, OEK will force build VCA host kernel and node system image which will take several hours.
+By setting the flag as false, CEEK will not rebuild the image and re-use the last system image built during deployment.
+If the flag is true, CEEK will force build VCA host kernel and node system image which will take several hours.

 This deployment flavor enables the following ingredients:
 * Node feature discovery